FutureFlowerFarmer/FutureFlowerFarmer/README.md

 - 👋 Hi, I’m @FutureFlowerFarmer
-- 👀 I’m interested in ...
-PEAQ!
+- 👀 I’m interested in ... peaq and KREST network.
 - 🌱 I’m currently learning ...
 Farming
-- 💞️ I’m looking to collaborate on ...
+- 💞️
-- 📫 How to reach me ...
+- 📫 How to reach me on discord: FutureFlowerFarmer
-- 😄 Pronouns: ...
+- 😄 Pronouns:
-- ⚡ Fun fact: ... flowers are cool
+- ⚡ Fun fact: ...
+I like values over valuables.

 <!---
 FutureFlowerFarmer/FutureFlowerFarmer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.